scruffaluff/canvas/README.md

 Each Canvas image expects to use `/home/canvas/host` as a volume mount to the user's `$HOME` folder.

+Canvas can avoid UID permission errors on Linux by explicitly passing it your user UID with `-u=<uid>:<uid>` in the command line or setting `user: <uid>:<uid>` in a compose file.

+The following compose file exposes the expected ports, solves Linux UID errors for Linux user 1005, and mounts the user's home directory.

 ```yaml
 version: "3.3"
 services: